M

 6. During or post execution, the Analyse block will then feed back the test outcome back to this block, the next set of concrete parameter combinations can be created.
 An example of such process could be incorporating an optimisation algorithm, with the intention of explore a testing objective, e.g., to explore the failure points within a logical scenarios.

-Logical scenarios can be retrieved from databases connected to the SUNRISE Federated Layer through queries.
+Logical or concrete scenarios can be retrieved from databases connected to the SUNRISE Federated Layer through queries.
 These queries are constructed using tags recorded in the OpenLABEL format, which adheres to a harmonized ontology developed within the SUNRISE project.
 This approach ensures a unified understanding of all elements and their interrelationships across the connected databases.

 To derive concrete scenarios from the logical ones for testing purposes, several sampling methodologies have been developed.
 These methodologies facilitate the discretization of the continuous parameter space and enable the selection of specific samples (concrete scenarios) within this space.
 These samples are chosen to estimate the distribution of a safety measure across the parameter space.
 Alternatively, these methodologies can be applied to optimize for other testing objectives, such as identifying the pass/fail boundary within the parameter space or identifying parameter subspaces.